-^{} Less than 10%.
+\ Less than 10%.

-For the three months ended March 31, 2024 and 2023, approximately 90% and 87%, respectively, of the Company's revenue was related to the AVISE® CTD test.
+For the three months ended September 30, 2024 and 2023, approximately 93% and 89%, respectively, of the Company's revenue was related to the AVISE® CTD test.
+Revenue related to the AVISE® CTD test for the nine months ended September 30, 2024 and 2023 was approximately 91% and 88%, respectively.

 The Company is dependent on key suppliers for certain laboratory materials.
-For the three months ended March 31, 2024 and 2023, approximately 92% and 97%, respectively, of the Company's diagnostic testing supplies were purchased from two suppliers.
+For the three months ended September 30, 2024 and 2023, approximately 98% and 98%, respectively, of the Company's diagnostic testing supplies were purchased from two suppliers.
+For the nine months ended September 30, 2024 and 2023, approximately 97% and 97%, respectively, of the Company's diagnostic testing supplies were purchased from two suppliers.
 An interruption in the supply of these materials would impact the Company's ability to perform testing services.